SamKeathley/CC5000v2/README.md

-## Creature Creator 5000 V2
+# Creature Prompt Generator V2

-This version of my creature generation application is built using Reactjs.
+This is the new and improved iteration of my creature creator project.
+With this generator, you will have several options to choose from to make your very own fantasy creature.

+### Technologies used:
+---
+- ReactJs
+- Bootstrap
+- SASS